-- If you can’t remember the last time you swapped out your thermostat’s battery, now is the best time to do that.
+- If you can’t remember the last time you swapped out your thermostat’s battery, now is the best time to do so.

-- When first moving over to your heat setting, turn your thermostat up a few extra degrees to make sure that it is operating as it should be and heating your home’s air.
+- When first switching over to your heat setting, turn your thermostat up a few extra degrees to make sure that it is operating as it should be and heating your home’s air.

 There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being utilized.
-Resist the urge to close too many, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can result in failed blower motors, mold or mildew in your ductwork, damage to the compressor, a ruptured heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
+This can result in broken blower motors, mold or mildew in your ductwork, damage to the compressor, a cracked heat exchanger, and other problems.

 - Pilot and gas pressure regulating.
 As part of your tune-up, adjustments should be made to the pilot and gas pressure if needed to return these elements to the designed specifications.

 - Filter replacement.
-A comprehensive furnace tune-up should include a normal 1” filter replacement with your service.
-Most furnace filters need to be replaced at least every three months, which can boost efficiency and prevent operational complications.
+A comprehensive furnace tune-up should include a standard 1” filter replacement with your service.
+Many furnace filters need to be replaced at least every three months, which can boost efficiency and prevent operational complications.

 - Written assessment.
 Credible HVAC companies always will give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance suggestions for the next 12 months.
-This valuable information can help you determine the current condition of your furnace and how you can lower your energy bills.
+This important information can help you determine the current condition of your furnace and what can be done to lower your energy bills.

 5. Is the Furnace Switch Operating Properly?

 Each furnace has a power switch (similar to a light switch) either on the furnace or located on a wall close to the furnace.
-Flip the switch and wait a couple of minutes to see if it helps to turn the furnace on.
+Flip the switch and wait two minutes to see if it helps to turn the furnace on.
 Also make sure all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage